 This file is contains the cross-platform and basic definitions for the X-Plane SDK.

-The preprocessor macros APL and IBM must be defined to specify the compilation target; define APL to 1 and IBM 0 to compile on Macintosh and APL to 0 and IBM to 1 for Windows.
+The preprocessor macros APL, LIN and IBM must be defined to specify the compilation target; define APL to 1 to compile on Mac, IBM to 1 to compile on Windows and LIN to 1 to compile on Linux.
+Only one compilation target may be used at a time.
 You must specify these macro definitions before including XPLMDefs.h or any other XPLM headers.
 You can do this using the -D command line option or a preprocessor header.

 These definitions control the importing and exporting of functions within the DLL.